Unlike many of the islands, the Peloponnese has always been a simple and straightforward area to buy in. On

 Each district has a government-appointed Notary Public, who is usually in charge of the Property Registry for

-that district and who draws up the contracts, witnesses the signatures and payment and registers the new
+that district and who draws up the contracts of sale, witnesses the signatures and payment and registers the

 The original deeds will be kept in the Property Registry; you get an official copy covered in coloured stamps.

-The whole process can be completed in 48 hours once the search and the topographical have been made and
+The whole process can be completed in 48 hours if the vendor understands the system and has everything he